HiveTalk/jumble-hive/README.md

 <img src="https://avatars.githubusercontent.com/u/171218399" align="right" width=100>

 A fork of jumble with a basic hivetalk integration.
-This is a sample codebase, it will NOT BE MAINTAINED.
+This is a sample codebase, for demo purposes only it will NOT BE MAINTAINED.

-Use the PROMPT as a Guideline, refer to the docs on the relay for finality.
+If doing an integration see the [PROMPT](https://github.com/HiveTalk/jumble-hive/blob/main/HIVE_FRESH_PROMPT.md) as a Guideline, refer to the docs on the relay for finality.

 ## Demo